aputatun/LendingClubCaseStudy/README.md

 ## Bivariate analysis

 This section involves the analysis of one or more columns against the values of other columns to find whether there is a pattern of dependency.
 This analysis is subdivided into two parts.
-Numerical columns vs numerical columns and categorical columns vs numerical columns.
+Numerical columns vs numerical columns and categorical columns vs numerical columns and categorical columns vs categorical columns.

 Below observations were made as part of this analysis.